EmpieichO/Robot-In-A-Maze/Various-starting-point/minor-bug-1-report.md

         move()
 ```

-After executing line 29, Reeborg reaches the destination and the `at_goal()` condition is `True`.
+After executing line 23, Reeborg has reached the destination and the `at_goal()` condition is `True`.

 However, the next line of code does not check if the `at_goal()` condition is `True` or `False`.

-Execution then continues with lines 30 to 33:
+Execution then continues with lines 24 to 27:

 ```
         if not wall_on_right():